bmetsker/finalproject_info201/README.md

   Where did you download the data (e.g., a web URL: [https://finance.yahoo.com/quote/UGE?p=UGE](https://finance.yahoo.com/quote/UGE?p=UGE))?

   **How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**
-  <br />The data is about the monthly stock price for the ProShares Ultra Consumer Goods (UGE) provided by the New York Stock Exchange Arca from 02/01/2007 until present.
+  <br />The data is about the monthly stock performance for the ProShares Ultra Consumer Goods (UGE) provided by the New York Stock Exchange Arca from 02/01/2007 until present.

   **How many observations (rows) are in your data?**
-  <br />155
+  <br />154

   **How many features (columns) are in the data?**
   <br />7 features (Date/ Open/ High/ Low/ Close/ Adj Close/ Volume)

   **What questions (from above) can be answered using the data in this dataset?**
-  <br />The data provides insights about the fluctuation of consumer good stock price over 12 years.
+  <br />The data provides insights about the fluctuation of stock performance of the consumer goods sector index over 12 years.

   ### Source 3: